register_post_type( string $post_type, array|string $args = array() ): WP_Post_Type|WP_Error

 Additionally, the'revisions'

-feature dictates whether the post type will store revisions, and the'comments'
+feature dictates whether the post type will store revisions, the'autosave'

 Example:array( 'my_feature', array( 'field' => 'value' ) )